-Data discovery is the process of extracting or finding information specific to an organizational problem or decision from a larger set of data (raw or modeled) where the content authors are subject matter experts on the business problem, but not the data platform and tool set.
+Data discovery is the process of extracting or finding information specific to an organizational problem or decision from a larger data set (raw or modeled) where the content authors are subject matter experts on the business problem but not the data platform and tool set.
 These capabilities are often referred to in the industry as Self-Service Business Intelligence.

-Data discovery, through the requisite tools, allows non-technical users to ask and answer their own questions and respond to their own data needs as those needs arise.
+Data discovery, through the requisite tools, allows non-technical users to ask and answer their own questions and respond to their own data needs as they arise.
 The responsibility for determining what is informational and relevant falls to the subject matter experts closest to the business problem.
-This proximity of content creation to business requirements allow the business to leverage its data in very responsive and effective ways.
+This proximity of content creation to business requirements allows the business to leverage its data in very responsive and effective ways.

 Additionally, this allows IT and BI departments with limited resources (yes, all of them) to focus on providing data discovery as a service.
 Being freed from continual data and reporting requests, allows these resources with technical expertise to focus on better data stores, more intelligent ETL processes, and better platform training and delivery.

 With these benefits, why shouldn’t every one inside of an organization have full data discovery capabilities?